Bokeh and the Bokeh Master

 Here’s another example:

-In this image, the white lights–cat’s eye bokeh around the flower–are holiday lights outside the window.
+In this image, the white lights–the cat’s eye bokeh around the flower–are holiday lights outside the window.
 The round, orange light in the center, above the flower, represents one of the headlights of a car.

 Here’s another example of Sigma 105mm f/1.4 bokeh:

 Why is bokeh important and why should we, as photographers, care about it?
-Bokeh can help create an interesting, pleasant background, foreground, or become, itself, the subject.
-Bokeh can also add to the look, mood and ultimately our artist voice, if we let it or choose to.
+Bokeh can help create an interesting, pleasant background, or foreground, or become the subject.
+Bokeh can also add to the look, mood, and ultimately our artist’s voice, if we let it or choose to.